The-Viper-One/Invoke-DumpMDF/README.md

 Invoke-DumpMDF requires diskshadow to be installed (Default on Windows Server).
 This is to allow the running master.mdf database to be copied into a new file before extraction.
 After completion, the script will cleanup after itself.

-Administrative or SYSTEM level privileges are required.

 The resulting hashes can be cracked with Hashcat.

+## Requirements
+- Administrative or SYSTEM level privileges are required.
+- Disk Shadow installed (Default on Windows Server)

 ## Usage
 ```powershell